Valley National Bancorp (NASDAQ:VLY) Stake Lifted by CI Investments Inc.

 The firm also recently disclosed a quarterly dividend, which will be paid on Thursday, April 1st.
 Investors of record on Monday, March 15th will be paid a $0.11 dividend.
 This represents a $0.44 annualized dividend and a yield of 3.49%.
 The ex-dividend date of this dividend is Friday, March 12th.
 Valley National Bancorp’s dividend payout ratio is currently 47.83%.

-In other Valley National Bancorp news, Director Graham O. Jones sold 5,775 shares of the company’s stock in a transaction dated Tuesday, December 8th.
+In related news, Director Graham O. Jones sold 5,775 shares of the stock in a transaction dated Tuesday, December 8th.
 The stock was sold at an average price of $9.67, for a total value of $55,844.25.
-Following the transaction, the director now directly owns 796,575 shares of the company’s stock, valued at approximately $7,702,880.25.
-The sale was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
+Following the completion of the sale, the director now directly owns 796,575 shares of the company’s stock, valued at approximately $7,702,880.25.
+The sale was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
 Also, Director Kevin J. Lynch sold 300,000 shares of the company’s stock in a transaction dated Friday, January 15th.
 The stock was sold at an average price of $10.66, for a total value of $3,198,000.00.
 Following the completion of the transaction, the director now directly owns 374,395 shares in the company, valued at $3,991,050.70.
 The disclosure for this sale can be found here.
 2.24% of the stock is currently owned by corporate insiders.

 Several research firms have recently issued reports on VLY.
 Zacks Investment Research cut Valley National Bancorp from a “buy” rating to a “hold” rating in a research note on Wednesday, January 27th.
 Keefe, Bruyette & Woods raised their target price on Valley National Bancorp from $11.00 to $11.50 and gave the company an “outperform” rating in a research note on Sunday, November 22nd.
 Finally, Morgan Stanley raised their target price on Valley National Bancorp from $12.00 to $13.50 and gave the company an “equal weight” rating in a research note on Thursday, February 25th.
 One equities research analyst has rated the stock with a sell rating, three have issued a hold rating and three have issued a buy rating to the company’s stock.
 The company currently has an average rating of “Hold” and an average target price of $10.14.